I want to talk to you today about the best way to build muscle.

 Don’t copy the training routines you read about in the magazines.

-Blitzing each muscle group with 4-5 different exercises might leave you feeling sore the next day.
+Blitzing each muscle group with 4-5 different exercises might seem like the best way to build muscle, mainly because it leaves you feeling sore the next day.
 But that doesn’t mean you’re going to grow any faster.

 There’s no proven link between soreness and growth, and no rule that says you have to annihilate each muscle group in order to make it grow .